 Women with peritoneal carcinomatosis, which is adenocarcinoma on the surface of the abdominal cavity.
 Treatment usually follows the guidelines for stage III ovarian cancer, even for women with healthy ovaries or whose ovaries have been removed.
 Whenever possible, surgery to remove as much of the cancer as possible, known as debulking surgery, should be performed.
 Chemotherapy with a taxane/platinum combination, which is used in the treatment of ovarian cancer, is recommended after surgery.
-CA-125 is often a useful tumor marker test for monitoring how well treatment is working.
+CA-125 is often a useful tumor marker blood test for monitoring how well treatment is working.
 About 20% to 25% of patients in this subgroup live for a long time after receiving treatment.

 Young men with poorly differentiated carcinoma found in the mediastinum (center of the chest between the lungs) or retroperitoneum (back of the abdominal cavity).
 Some men in this group may have a germ cell tumor, even if the diagnosis cannot be made by the pathologist.
 High levels of HCG and AFP in the blood strongly suggest a germ cell tumor.
 People in this subtype usually receive chemotherapy according to the guidelines for the treatment of later-stage testicular cancer.
 After chemotherapy, surgery to remove any remaining cancer is often needed.
-This treatment approach is curative in about 30% of men in this group have the cancer successfully treated.
+This treatment approach is curative in about 30% of men in this group.

 Squamous cell carcinoma in the cervical (neck) lymph nodes.
 Even if a primary site in the head and neck is not found after a careful search, people with tumors in this subgroup generally receive treatment according to the guidelines for locally advanced head and neck cancer.
 This usually includes radiation therapy and chemotherapy given at the same time.
-For some patients with small cervical lymph nodes with cancer, treatment with radiation therapy alone or surgery followed by radiation therapy is enough.
+If small amounts of tumor remain in the cervical lymph nodes after radiation and chemotherapy, surgical removal of lymph nodes may add to the success rate of treatment.
 About 40% to 60% of people with this diagnosis live a long time after treatment.

 Squamous cell carcinoma in the inguinal (groin) lymph nodes.
 Treatment generally includes surgical removal of all inguinal lymph nodes or radiation therapy.
 The doctor may recommend combining chemotherapy with radiation therapy.